 Due Oct.
-18 @ 11:59PM in Avenue.
-Detailed information on the GRIT Week (Accounting) will be distributed in the GRIT Week.
+17 @ 11:59PM in Avenue.
+Detailed information on the GRIT Week (Accounting) will be distributed in the GRIT Week by the MBA program office.
+The weights of the Mini-case Report and GRIT Week, if not submitted before the deadline, will NOT be shifted to the final exam.
+Missed work will receive a grade of zero.